barionleg/cesium.wiki.gs/Imagery-Layers-Details.md

       * [R-Trees.
 A Dynamic Index Structure for Spatial Searching](http://postgis.refractions.net/support/rtree.pdf).
 1984.
       * [The R*-tree: An Efficient and Robust Access Method for  Points and Rectangles](http://infolab.usc.edu/csci587/Fall2011/papers/p322-beckmann.pdf).
 1990.
       * [Priority r-tree](http://www.cse.ust.hk/~yike/prtree/).
 2004.
    * If a texture is completely occluded by opaque layers higher in the z-order, it does not need to be rendered.
+Actually, these tiles don't even need to be requested from the server.
+Hmm - could a proxy server do some compositing for us?

 ## Other APIs with Layers
    * Insight3D - [Imagery Overlay](http://www.agi.com/resources/help/online/AGIComponents/Programmer's%20Guide/Overview/Graphics/GlobeOverlays/Imagery.html) and [Web Imagery Overlays](http://www.agi.com/resources/help/online/AGIComponents/Programmer's%20Guide/Overview/Graphics/GlobeOverlays/WebImagery.html).